cri-o/cri-o/docs/crio.8.md

 **--drop-infra-ctr**: Determines whether pods are created without an infra container (when the pod is not using a pod level PID namespace).
 Requires ManageNSLifecycle to be true (default: false)

-**--enable-custom-shm-size**: Enable users to set a custom shm size instead of using the default value of 64M

 **--enable-metrics**: Enable metrics endpoint for the server on localhost:9090

 **--gid-mappings**="": Specify the GID mappings to use for the user namespace (default: "")